 1.3.
 Our services comprise our information, call-connection and signposting services that we deliver by means of our websites and our premium rate numbers, and our SMS service (collectively ‘our services’).
 Our SMS service is where, at the end of your call to one of our premium rate numbers, we send you an SMS text message with the name and direct telephone number of the organisation you were looking for.
+Please note that the billable mobile information SMS feature is only available on per-call services, and if you are using our service that charges per minute you will not receive a billable SMS.
 By using our services, you acknowledge and agree that we may send you an SMS text message in this way.
 We will not send you a text message in any other circumstances.

 2. IMPORTANT INFORMATION AND WHO WE ARE

 2.1.
 This website and our services are not intended for children and we do not knowingly collect data relating to children.

 Our website: https://www.customer-calls.com/

 Web form via our customer support portal: https://customer-calls.com/contact/

 Customer Care Number: 0800 031 6574